CPNP-PC Recert FAQs

 Dually Certified: CPNP-PC & CPNP-AC

 Once you enter the Dually-certified AC/PC Recert Program, you begin a new 7-year cycle.
-This allows for tracking your new Dually-certified Recert requirements, which are different than what was required when you held only one CPNP certification.
-When do you enter this new cycle?
 Check your online wallet card for the expiration date of your newest certification.
 You will enter the Dually-certified Recert program between November 1 and January 31 prior to this expiration date.

 Dually Certified: CPN & CPNP-PC

-Some conferences, such as NAPNAP, offer content for both roles.
-You will need to identify which sessions you attended and which of the attended sessions you are using for each certification.
+Some conferences offer content for both roles.
+You will need to identify which of the attended sessions you are using for each certification.

 No, the CE content must be relevant to the CPN role.